Starring: Emilio Estevez, Kiefer Sutherland, Lou Diamond Phillips, Charlie Sheen, Christian Slater

 Lou Diamond Phillips is f*cking phenomenal as Chavez, the “Mexican Indian”.
 Chavez is quietly fierce, the bravest of the bunch, with shockingly deep vulnerability.
 His monologue about his bloody history with the Murphy gang is emotionally raw, and the most sincere part of the entire movie.

-Phillips is Filipino American, but says he’s part Cherokee, and has maintained close ties to Native Americans including an official adoption by an Oglala Lakota Sioux family and into the Northern Cheyenne nation.
-So I’m 99% sure that makes it okay for him to play a Native American.
+Phillips is Filipino American, but says he’s part Cherokee, and has maintained close ties to Native Americans including an official adoption by an Oglala Lakota family and into the Northern Cheyenne nation.
+So maybe that makes it okay for him to play a Native American…

 As a teen I didn’t think twice about Dick Brewer (Sheen), but after spending years as a roller derby captain and coach, I’ve got mad respect for poor Dick.
 The dude was saddled with the unforgiving task of cat-herding loose cannon Billy the Kid and his wild friends in the Lincoln County War.
 He deserves a f*cking medal.